LINCellularNeuroscience/VAME/README.md

 If you use this code or data please cite

 ### License: GPLv3
-See the LICENCE file for the full statement.
+See the [LICENSE file](../blob/master/LICENSE) for the full statement.